upscayl/upscayl/README.md

 - Is there a CLI available?
   - The CLI tool is called real-esrgan-ncnn-vulkan and it's available on the Real-ESRGAN repository.
 - Do I need a GPU for this to work?
   - Yes, unfortunately.
 NCNN Vulkan requires a Vulkan compatible GPU.
-Upscayl won't work on iGPU or CPU.
+Upscayl won't work on most iGPUs or CPUs.
 - How can I contribute?
   - You can donate more NCNN compatible models or fix code by submitting PRs :)
 - You are not fully open source!!😡